Overview

 1. Airport transfer to Belfast International Airport at the finish

-7. Hearty lunches in pubs, restaurants or outdoors on cycling days
+8. Hearty lunches in pubs, restaurants or picnic style on cycling days

 What is NOT included in the tour